huaixu52/LWM-Diff/README.md

 TODO:The dataset preprocessing and experimental setup sections have been uploaded.
 The remaining components — model architecture, training scripts, and evaluation code — will be released in full upon paper acceptance.

-## Method

-LWM-Diffusion Policy is a hierarchical visuomotor policy that:
-1. Predicts a coarse action chunk from the observation history
-2. Rolls these actions through a latent world model to forecast future states
-3. Refines the output with a conditional diffusion decoder

-The closed-loop latent rollout exposes the policy to its own compounding errors during training, mitigating covariate shift without online environment interaction.

 ## Setup